Which Windows event log entries can I safely ignore?

 Windows logs fall into 3 main categories:

 - Setup: System installation and transaction logs.
-Not normally needed for backup troubleshooting.
+These are not normally needed for backup troubleshooting.

 - Application: Contains logs and error messages pertaining to application-level processes on the machine.